opendocsg/slw-judgments-backfill/2012_SGHC_128/report.md

 given to the Wife in terms of financial contributions although the bulk of the funds came from the Husband’s salary.

-42     In _Chen Siew Hwee v Low Kee Guan (Wong Yong Yee, co-respondent)_ [2006] 4 SLR(R) 605, the wife in a 17-year childless marriage was awarded 35% of the matrimonial assets.
+42     In _Chen Siew Hwee v Low Kee Guan (Wong Yong Yee, co-respondent)_ <span class="citation">[2006] 4 SLR(R) 605</span>, the wife in a 17-year childless marriage was awarded 35% of the matrimonial assets.
 Her non-financial contributions included looking after the husband and her in-laws.
 The husband came from a wealthy family and there was no evidence that the wife had provided any financial support during the marriage.
 By contrast, the Wife in this case had made significant financial contributions at the outset of the marriage when the parties were poor, and she continued working and contributing (albeit to a lesser extent) even after the Husband had obtained his PhD and was gainfully employed.

 43     Adopting a broad brush approach, I was of the view that it was just and equitable that the Wife be awarded 40% of the following assets: